Incentivizing Exploration with Selective Data Disclosure: Introduction

 \section{Introduction}

 A prominent feature of online platform markets is the pervasiveness of reviews and ratings.
-Unlike its brick-and-mortar competitors, Amazon accompanies its products by hundreds if not thousands of reviews and ratings from past customers.
-Companies like Yelp and TripAdvisor have built entire business models on the premise of providing users with crowdsourced information about dining and hotel options so that they may make more informed choices.

-The review and rating ecosystem creates a deep dilemma for online market designers.
-On the one hand, platforms would like to provide each consumer with an optimal experience by presenting the most comprehensive and comprehensible information.
-On the other hand, platforms need to encourage consumers to explore infrequently-selected choices in order to learn more about them.
-The said exploration, while beneficial for the common good, is often misaligned with incentives of individual consumers, who are often reluctant to explore and prefer to err on the side of less risk.
-This tension between exploration and incentives lies at the heart of our study.
-We resolve it by providing a platform design that achieves a near-optimal rate of social learning and withholds little information from consumers.
-Our platform design presents each consumer with a subset of ratings, and allows the consumer to draw her own conclusions.
-Each user's subset is determined in advance, and so cannot be biased to make a particular action look good; we call it an \emph{unbiased subhistory}.
+The review and rating ecosystem creates a dilemma for market design.
+On the one hand, platforms would like to allow each consumer to make an informed choice by presenting the most comprehensive and comprehensible information.
+On the other hand, platforms need to encourage consumers to explore infrequently-selected alternatives in order to learn more about them.
+Extensive exploration may be required in settings, like ours, where the reward of an alternative is stochastic.
+The said exploration, while beneficial for the common good, is often misaligned with incentives of individual consumers.
+Being short-lived, individuals prefer to exploit available information, selecting alternatives that look best based on this information.
+This behavior can cause herding in which all consumers take a sub-optimal alternative if, for example, all consumers see all prior ratings.
+Aside from such extreme behaviors, some alternatives may get explored at a very suboptimal rate, or suffer from selection bias.
+Thus platforms must incentivize exploration.

-As an example, consider a diner searching for restaurants on a platform like Yelp.
-If all restaurants are displayed alongside their past average rating, the diner is likely to choose the restaurant with the highest rating, especially if that restaurant has a large number of reviews.
-But then future diners will follow in her footsteps, and the platform never learns about alternative restaurants.
-If the platform instead recommends only a single restaurant with no accompanying data in an attempt to nudge the diner towards that choice, the diner may lose faith in the system and abandon the platform altogether.

-Our design presents a third option: the platform displays a subset of past ratings, chosen in advance of deployment.
-Thus, the diner might see, \eg every fifth review entered into the platform, or the first hundred reviews, etc. As different diners see different subhistories, random variation incentivizes them to make different choices.
-If the subhistories are intertwined in a certain way, we prove that the diners eventually receive enough information to make \emph{optimal} dining choices.
-As a result, the average regret of a diner, measured as the difference in reward between her selected restaurant and the best one, is vanishing as the population grows.
-In fact, we match the best possible regret rates for the version without incentives.